Protolus/protolus-templates-php/README.md

 5. **literal**
     An encapsulation to prevent '{}' from attempting to parse as macros, useful for wrapping inline js or css.

+6. **and more!**
+    Complete support of all built-in functions,modifiers and variables available in [Smarty 2](http://www.smarty.net/docsv2/en/language.builtin.functions.tpl).

 'Controllers'
 -------------

-A controller is just an arbitrary piece of JS which allows you to register data with the view's renderer.
-This is exposed as 'renderer' in the scope of the controller where you do the assignments.
+A controller is just an arbitrary piece of php which allows you to register data with the view's renderer.
+This is exposed as '$renderer' in the scope of the controller where you do the assignments.

-        renderer.set('myValue', aVariable);
+        $renderer->set('myValue', $aVariable);

-You can use the data layer, interact with an API or manually manage these resources the controllers are raw node.js, so they are agnostic to the origin of the data.
+You can use the data layer, interact with an API or manually manage these resources the controllers are straight php, so they are agnostic to the origin of the data.

 Wrappers
 --------